7 Simple Makeup Tricks That Give Rihanna Her Glow, According To Her Artist

 If you've ever wondered why Rihanna's skin always looks so amazing, we can confirm it's not all down to good genes or expensive facials.
 Whether she's serving jaw-dropping red carpet looks or more of a natural vibe, it's Hector Espinal, her longtime friend and Fenty Beauty global makeup artist, who is behind her glow.

-In lockdown 3.0, it's safe to say most of us aren't wearing that much makeup but there's no denying the uplifting power of a touch of mascara and highlighter here and there.
-Ahead, Hector reveals the tips and tricks his celebrity clients (including Rihanna, of course) swear by for enviable everyday makeup in just a few moments.
+With nightlife on hiatus, it's safe to say most of us aren't wearing as much makeup as we used to, but but there's no denying the uplifting power of a touch of mascara and highlighter here and there.
+Ahead, Espinal reveals the tips and tricks his celebrity clients (including Rihanna, of course) swear by for enviable everyday makeup in just a few moments.
 Oh, and they're all face mask-friendly.

 Advertisement

-"When people tell me they want 'celebrity skin', I tell them to start with skincare," says Hector.
-"Without skincare, I can't do a makeup look.
+"When people tell me they want 'celebrity skin', I tell them to start with skin care," says Espinal.
+"Without skin care, I can't do a makeup look.
 It just doesn't work.
-If you really take the time to moisturise, everything you apply on top will look great.
-The minute you don't do that, though, and that's when you'll see a little more texture."
+If you really take the time to moisturize, everything you apply on top will look great.
+The minute you don't do that, though, that's when you'll see a little more texture."

-Of course, skin texture isn't a bad thing but if you want to minimise the appearance of your pores, spots or dry patches, then moisturised skin is key.
-"A nice cleanser, toner, moisturiser followed by eye cream and you're done," says Hector.
-He rates the Fenty Skin Hydra Vizor Invisible Moisturiser SPF 30, £32, for moisturising skin and protecting against UV rays.
-Also try By Beauty Bay Day One Moisturiser, £6.50, which is super silky, and Bobbi Brown's Vitamin Enriched Face Base, £45, which makeup artists love for creating the ultimate Velcro base for makeup to stay put.
+Of course, skin texture isn't a bad thing, but if you want to minimize the appearance of pores, spots, or dry patches, moisturized skin is key.
+"A nice cleanser, toner, and moisturizer followed by eye cream, and you're done," says Espinal.
+He recommends Fenty Skin Hydra Vizor Invisible Moisturizer SPF 30 for moisturizing skin and protecting against UV rays.

-For even-toned skin in a flash, Hector combines a pump of foundation with primer or moisturiser.
+For even-toned skin in a flash, Espinal combines a pump of foundation with primer or moisturizer.
 "I mix it up with my fingers or a sponge and that's it," he says.
-According to Hector, Rihanna loves building up thin layers of foundation to achieve a natural and radiant end result, and her favourite is the Pro Filt’r Hydrating Foundation, £27, which gives skin a nice, dewy effect when applied with a damp sponge.
+According to Espinal, Rihanna loves building up thin layers of foundation to achieve a natural and radiant end result.
+Her favorite is the Pro Filt’r Hydrating Foundation, which gives skin a nice, dewy effect when applied with a damp sponge.

 Advertisement

-Lots of us were brought up on YouTube makeup tutorials, where loading on concealer to cover dark circles or 'bags' was a thing.
-But Hector thinks a little goes a long way and product placement is important.
-Instead of applying concealer in swathes or triangle shapes, Hector targets the inner corner of the eye and up into the socket to blanket any darkness.
+Lots of us were brought up on YouTube makeup tutorials, where loading on concealer to cover dark circles or "bags" was a thing.
+But Espinal believes a little goes a long way, and product placement is important.
+Instead of applying concealer in swaths or triangle shapes, Espinal targets the inner corner of the eye and up into the socket to blanket any darkness.
 He then blends the concealer downwards to conceal any dark under-eye circles.
 "Less is more," he says.
 "Fingers are a great tool for blending concealer, or you can use the tip of your sponge.
-But I always have a fluffy eyeshadow brush to hand because it gives that nice, buffed, airbrushed effect.
+But I always have a fluffy eyeshadow brush on hand because it gives that nice, buffed airbrush effect.
 I prefer this over a flat concealer brush because it's much softer."

+Espinal also has a great tip for finding your perfect concealer shade: Instead of testing on the back of your hand, test concealer on your inner forearm just underneath your wrist for a much better color match.

 Advertisement

 Rihanna's signature everyday look is monochrome makeup: matching your cheeks to your eyes.
 You only need one product, which is bronzer.
-"I feel like monochromatic makeup is in right now," says Hector.
-"Using your bronzer, subtly sculpt your cheeks and instead of eyeshadow, use it on your eyelids, too.
+"I feel like monochromatic makeup is in right now," says Espinal.
+"Using your bronzer, subtly sculpt your cheeks, and use it on your eyelids instead of eyeshadow, too.
 It really is the easiest look for everyone and all you do is finish with mascara and a touch of lip gloss."
-Hector would avoid whipping up a monochromatic makeup look using blush.
+Espinal says to avoid whipping up a monochromatic makeup look using blush.
 "You have to be really mindful here," he says.
 "If you put blush on your eyelids, you have to be prepared that it might look like you're having a bad reaction."
-So stick to your favourite warmth-enhancing bronzer.
+So stick to your favorite warmth-enhancing bronzer.

-Not only does powder foundation feel a lot more comfortable under a face mask but it will make your skin look seamless in seconds, says Hector.
+Not only does powder foundation feel a lot more comfortable under a face mask, but it will make your skin look seamless in seconds, says Espinal.
 "I like to take a big bronzer brush and apply powder foundation all over my face for an airbrushed look.
-It doesn't feel heavy or transfer, which is great if you're wearing a mask."
-Hector also sometimes ditches concealer for a light layer of powder foundation to blur blemishes and uneven skin tone, as it looks a tad more natural.
+It doesn't feel heavy or transfer, which is great if you're wearing a mask," he explains.
+Espinal says he also sometimes ditches concealer for a light layer of powder foundation to blur blemishes and uneven skin tone, as it looks a tad more natural.
 Putting back a little sheen with either lip gloss or highlighter on top of cheekbones is a must to ensure skin doesn't appear flat.